The short answer is yes; you can reuse mouse traps.

 They are highly reusable and run on electricity.

-Therefore, to avoid malfunction, the trap must be dry at all times.
+Therefore, to avoid malfunction, the trap must always be dry.

 The last set of reusable traps is the live trap that catches those annoying rodents.

-The Victor M310S is a good live catch trap.
+The Victor M310S is an excellent live catch trap.

 Just place a good bait that attracts them into the trap as the door shuts against them.
 For live traps, metal cages work better since they provide adequate room for the mouse to move and breathe.